melizabyiju/TinkHerHack4/README.md

 #### Screenshots (Add at least 3)

 ![Screenshot1](docs/screenshot_1.png)
-*Upload Interface: Shows the file upload and location input for detecting pollution.*
+*Shows the file upload and location input for detecting pollution.*

 ![Screenshot2](docs/screenshot_2.png)
-*User Dashboard: Allows users to track their past reports and accumulated reward points.*
+*Allows users to track their past reports and accumulated reward points.*

 ![Screenshot3](docs/screenshot_3.png)
-*Admin Panel: Enables authorities to review submitted 'Polluted' reports and mark them as 'Done'.*
+*Enables authorities to review submitted 'Polluted' reports and mark them as 'Done'.*

-*(Note: Replace `docs/screenshot_1.png` etc. with actual screenshot paths once captured)*

 #### Diagrams